ashkanmy/Insight-Gallery/README.md

 # Welcome to my Insight-Gallery.
-## (Under update . . . !)
+## Under continuous update!
-Here, I mostly write my activities and explain the projects that I do.
+Here, I mostly write my activities and explain the thongs that I enjoy to do . . .